-Epiclesis is proud to be a member of the Ancient-Future Faith Network, an association that sprang up from the grassroots– from genuine need– and from the hearts of many whose passion unites them in a common vision.
+Epiclesis is proud to have launched the Ancient-Future Faith Network, an association that sprang up from the grassroots– from genuine need– and from the hearts of many whose passion unites them in a common vision.
 It also started when many of those same individuals, in early 2010, sensed that the Spirit was especially at work in the renewing of the church and her worship.

 As Epiclesis began its ministry, our leadership became increasingly aware that the Spirit was stirring in similar ways in the lives of men and women, both in and outside of established church settings, across the United States, and from other parts of the world.